9 Tips to guide your child through their school’s math tracking

-The right math track for a child is the one that helps them learn the subject to mastery, building a strong foundation for future success.
+The right math track helps each child learn the subject to mastery, building a strong foundation for future success.

 Sorting kids into a math track starts as early as 6th grade and in the majority of US schools by 8th grade.
-It is especially common in the suburbs and often works as follows.
+Here is how it works in a typical suburb.

-In Spring a single algebra placement test might be given.
-This might be the only opportunity to be in the highest level of both math and (later) science courses.
+In Spring of 6th grade a single algebra placement test is given.
+This is the primary opportunity to be in the highest level of math and (later) science courses.
 Criteria are probably published in your school’s student handbook and may also include IQ and standardized test scores.
 Based on those results, Kids will be sorted into one of several tracks.
 For example, if tracking begins in 7th grade then there could be a placement exam in March or April of 6th grade.

-- Kids with the highest scores will skip both 7th and 8th grade math and to take Algebra in 7th grade.
+Kids with the highest scores skip both 7th and 8th grade math completely.
 The following year they will be eligible for Geometry and enriched science.
 The percentage of kids qualifying for this track varies from year to year, perhaps from 2% to 10%.
 Middle school algebra often covers both high school algebra and a brief overview of topics others covered in 7th or 8th grade.
-As a result, high school students are usually in different sections.
+As a result, “honors” sections might be reserved for middle schoolers.

-- More kids will take an honors 7th grade math course that combines 7th and 8th grade math.
-The following year they’ll take middle school algebra described above.
+More kids will take an honors 7th grade math course that combines 7th and 8th grade math.
+The following year they’ll take middle school honors algebra described above.

-- Majority of kids take algebra in 9th grade, and geometry in 10th here in our New Jersey suburbs.
-Since the SAT’s include algebra and geometry, this track can still position students for great scores on their SAT.
+Most students are here in our New Jersey suburbs.
+In rural or urban schools it might be the only option.
+Since the SAT’s include algebra and geometry, this track can still position students for great scores on their SAT and careers in STEM.
 In high school this track is often referred to as “College Preparatory.”
 It is doing just that, preparing kids for college.
+The majority of kids are in this track, including many who go on to study STEM fields.

-- There may be class sections that are co-taught by a regular education and a special education teacher.
+There may be class sections that are co-taught by a regular education and a special education teacher.
 The material might be the same or somehow modified for children needing extra supports.
-E.g., extra time for tests depending on the kids needs that year.
+E.g., extra time for tests.
+Depending on the kids needs it might not be offered every year.
 Some sections might have a less qualified teacher’s aide instead of a co-teacher.

 2. Which math track is right for my child?

-- Since math is a cumulative topic, mastery of each level before progressing to the next is very important.
-As a result, the criteria to stay in an accelerated track will be rigorous, such as an “A-” in 3 out of 4 quarters and no lower than a B+ for the other quarter.
-While this might seem hardcore at first, in my experience this is very appropriate.
+- Master each level since math is a cumulative topic.
+Staying in an accelerated track might require an “A-” in 3 out of 4 quarters and at least a B+ for the other.
+This seemed hardcore at first, but I now agree.
 Sal Kahn did a wonderful TED talk, Let’s Teach to Mastery not Test Scores.

 - Algebra and the abstraction of variables is a big jump in thinking.
-Some kids just need some more time to wrap their brains around it, as my Mom, a mathematician explained.
+Some kids just need time to wrap their brains around it, as Grandma, the math teacher explained.
 It isn’t just about being bright.
 A chorus of experts agree – don’t take algebra too soon.

-- Some parents panic at the prospect of a “lower” language arts or math track for their child.
+- Parents can panic at the prospect of a “lower” language arts or math track for their child.
 Yet, in a progressive district these kids will get the extra help they need and move back up to a higher level if appropriate.
-I get many parent calls about math track placement.
-For several years, I co-chaired our district’s exceptional-kids parent support group.
-Also, my deaf son’s cochlear implants make his disability visible and I overcame Dysgraphia and ADD myself.
-As a result we’ve always been “out of the closet.”
+However, in math you may not be able to switch to the fastest track later.

 If your child is put in an accelerated math track, especially Algebra then be a bit careful.

-Algebra is a full on high school class and covers the same material as the 9th graders will see including a comprehensive mid-term and final exam.
-This is a big jump for kids and their parents.
+Honors Algebra is a full on high school class and covers the same material as the 9th graders will see including a comprehensive mid-term and final exam.
+This can be a bigger jump than kids or parents expect.

 Instead of having to make a big, high risk decision for my own 6th grader when I felt like I didn’t have enough information, I learned to encourage my kids to do the timely preparation, as I’ll outline below.